Use Provisioned Throughput

 View more alert details

-To view more information about alerts, do the following:
+To view more information about alerts, follow these steps:

 1. Go to the Integrations page.